CGSO puts almost R13-million back into consumers’ pockets

 In another case, a widow had lodged a complaint on behalf of her husband who had bought a gun on lay-by.
 At the time of his death, he had paid R8,200 towards the firearm with an undisclosed amount still outstanding.
 The gun shop claimed that the standard cancellation percentage across gun stores is 45%, so would only refund R4,565.
 The supplier was advised of Regulation 34 of the CPA which provides that “the maximum amount of cancellation penalty for lay-bys shall be reasonable but may not exceed one per cent of the full purchase price of the goods”.

-But in this case, the supplier refused to cooperate so the complainant was advised to contact the NCC.
+But here, the supplier refused to cooperate so the complainant was advised to contact the NCC.

-The CGSO’s CEO Queen Munyai said in this case, the widow “and millions like her have little to no recourse when dealing with suppliers who are not registered participants in the Ombud scheme, purely because they are aware that the resources to tackle individual cases of fraud and bad practice are not there”.
+The CGSO’s CEO Queen Munyai said that the widow “and millions like her have little to no recourse when dealing with suppliers who are not registered participants in the Ombud scheme, purely because they are aware that the resources to tackle individual cases of fraud and bad practice are not there”.

 Top complaints